parys-github/vue-masonry-gallery/README.md

 # vue-masonry-gallery 1.x

 1. The masonry gallery component based on Vue.js that contains beautiful Waterfall Flow layout and fancy thumbnails hovering effect.
 Component letting you choos opening media at internal/external tabs or display media in modal popup.
-2. Compared to other implementations, there is no need to specify the width and height of the image in the returned data
+2. Compared to other implementations, there is no need to specify the width and height of the image in the returned data.
+A very convenient option for displaying random items.
 3. Responsive layout, flexible adapted for mobile devices.
 4. Very easy to implement to any projest, intentionaly dedicated to Vue.js environment.